Managers develop the strategy

 Table of Contents

-In order to prepare an organization Cockpit, it is sufficient that the organization has a strategy at a certain point in time.
+In order to prepare an organization Cockpit, it is sufficient that the organization have a strategy at a certain point in time.
 However, writing a book on strategic performance management without ‘coming clean’ is not possible.
 Because, in strategy formulation, content, tools like Cognos and BusinessObjects, and process influence each other.
-That is also the reason that the leadership of an intelligent organization tries to make content and process reinforce each other.
+That is also the reason that the leadership of an intelligent organization tries to make sure that content and process reinforce each other.
+Managers play a key role in formulating strategies that not only align with the organization’s goals but also adapt to ever-changing market dynamics.
+This article explores the fundamental steps managers must take to develop strong strategies that guide growth and guarantee long-term competitiveness.

 Ownership is the key